wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. Click **Register**.

 The integration is added to the Amazon Web Services Integrations list.
-If you want to configure allow lists and service refresh rate for the CloudWatch integration, click the **CloudWatch** link in the Types column and follow the instructions in [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).
+If you want to configure allow lists and service refresh rate for the CloudWatch integration, follow the instructions in [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).

 ### Register Additional Amazon Web Services